 10 Truths of Household Budget Planning

-You’ve heard it all before: watch the pennies and the pounds will look after themselves.
-But how can you really get a handle on your finances?
-We take a look at some of the truths you need to confront and some of the tools and techniques to get your household budget under control.
+Whether you are saving to buy your first home or to keep your finances in check.
+You’ve heard it before: watch the pennies and the pounds will look after themselves.
+But how can you get a handle on your finances?
+We look at some truths you need to confront and some of the tools and techniques to get your household budget under control.

 1 .
 The truth is no one wants to budget

 It’s not fun or glamorous.
 But it is essential to avoid that sinking feeling when you get to the end of the month and are left wondering where the money disappeared to.
 So stop free-falling and keep reading.

 Once you know where your money is going you can decide what changes you want to make.
 Budgeting apps on your phone or tablet allow you to easily record what you spend your money on so you can find out where every penny is going.
 Here are some of our favourites:

 - Mint A free app that allows you to see all your accounts in one place, categorises where your spending is occurring and stays up to date with recent transactions.
 And it’s smart watch compatible

 - Fudget A budget planner, personal finance and expenditure ledger that creates simple lists of incomings and expenses so you can keep track of the balance

 - Pocket Expense Personal Finance A free account tracker, budget planner and bills manager